 - Jobseeker's allowance – both contribution-based and income-based up to a taxable maximum

 Additions for dependent children paid with any of the above benefits are not taxable.
 An addition for a spouse or civil partner is taxable.

 No, unfortunately not.
-If you weren't able to file a tax return for self-employed earnings in 2018/19, you won't be able to apply.
-This is to try to prevent fraud – people saying that they have a self-employed business to get the grant.
+If you weren't able to file a tax return for self-employed earnings in 2019/20, you won't be able to apply.

 Yes.
 You must keep any evidence that your business has had reduced activity, capacity or demand due to coronavirus at the time you made your claim, such as: